 Depending on the angle between the aircraft and the inbound course of the hold, aircraft need to fly different entry patterns.
 The A320 will automatically fly the correct entry pattern.

 As soon as the aircraft is heading to the waypoint with the hold programmed, the hold will be calculated and completely shown on the ND.
 IMM EXIT* will also appear on the MCDU.

-The FMS calculates the holding speed in accordance with Hold Standards to acheive the lowest possible fuel consumption, except in approach phase where the "characteristic" speed for the current configuration is used.
-A deceleration point is calculated giving enough distance before the hold fix to slow down to the holding speed.
-From this point IMM EXIT becomes available on the F-PLN page, and pressing it prior to actually reaching the hold fix will cause deletion of the hold.
-If speed is managed the deceleration will begin automatically; if speed is selected a SET HOLD SPEED prompt will appear, prompting the pilot to set their desired holding speed, or to engage managed speed.
+The FMS calculates the holding speed in accordance with Hold Standards to achieve the lowest possible fuel consumption, except in the approach phase where the "characteristic" speed for the current configuration is used.
+A deceleration point is calculated, giving enough distance before the hold fix to slow down to the holding speed.
+From this point, IMM EXIT becomes available on the F-PLN page, and pressing it prior to actually reaching the hold fix will cause deletion of the hold.
+If speed is managed, the deceleration will begin automatically; if speed is selected, a SET HOLD SPEED prompt will appear, prompting the pilot to set their desired holding speed, or to engage managed speed.

 Also, the F-PLN page on the MCDU will continue to show IMM EXIT*.
 This is needed when leaving the hold.

 Descending in the Hold

 Managed descent mode (DES) in the hold will limit the descent rate to a maximum of - 1000 ft/min for traffic separation purposes.
 Open descent (OP DES) will descend at idle thrust as normal.

 The TCAS system should remain on TA/RA when flying in the hold.
 However, it might be convenient to switch to ALL or BLW.

 Leaving the Hold